linux-application-whitelisting/fapolicyd/README.md

 trust list, fapolicyd.trust, then you will also have to run the fapolicyd-cli utility.

-Lmdg is a very fast database.
+Lmdb is a very fast database.
 Normally it works fine.
 But it does not tolerate malformed databases.
 When this happens, it can segfault fapolicyd.
 The fix is to delete the database and restart the daemon.
 It will then rebuild the database and work as it should.
 To do this, run the following command: